AidaG91/IronHack-Project1/README.md

 ---

-## 🧭 Project Structure

-📦IronHack-Project1
-┣ 📂CSS
-┃ ┣ 📜contact.css
-┃ ┣ 📜global.css
-┃ ┣ 📜index.css
-┃ ┗ 📜projects.css
-┣ 📂JS
-┃ ┣ 📜contact.js
-┃ ┣ 📜index.js
-┃ ┗ 📜projects.js
-┣ 📂media
-┣ 📂pages
-┃ ┣ 📜contact.html
-┃ ┗ 📜projects.html
-┣ 📜index.html
-┗ 📜README.md

----

-## ✨ Bonus Features & Improvements

-- Custom 404 page (optional)
-- Emoji graphics placed with absolute positioning
-- Random fallback project selection from the API (bonus logic)
-- Clean, readable code following **DRY** and **KISS** principles
-- AI assistance used during development: **Gemini** and **GitHub Copilot**

----

 ## 👩‍💻 About the Author

+This is **Aïda** behind the screen! 👋

-**Aïda** — currently learning web development through the **IronHack Bootcamp**.
-Background in **English Studies**, **Translation** and **Audiovisual Localization**, with experience in **Project Management**.
+I started learning programming about a month ago (to be precise, on June 4th) because I’m seeking a change in my career path.
+I'm currently learning web development through the **IronHack Bootcamp**, but I have a background in **English Studies**, **Translation** and **Audiovisual Localization**, with experience in **Project Management**.
 Now transitioning into tech with a focus on building clean, accessible, and responsive websites.

-> _"You cannot be Ironhack, because I am Ironhack."_ 🦾

----